9 Jobs You Can Get with a Bachelor’s Degree in Public Health

 • Coordinating

-As you set about choosing your career or exploring different possibilities, it helps to understand what you’ve learned and the skills you’ve developed in your program.
+As you choose your career or explore different possibilities, it helps to understand what you’ve learned and the skills you’ve developed in your program.
 Take time to think about your larger skill set and how you may be able to apply it to numerous industries.

-Do you need a Master of Public Health (MPH)?
+Do public health majors need a Master of Public Health (MPH)?

 Many BSPH students pursue a graduate degree in public health, such as the Master of Public Health, because of the number of advanced roles it can lead to.
 When you enroll in an MPH program, you usually have the option of concentrating in a specific area, such as epidemiology, global health, or maternal and child health, which can prepare you for work in each field.

 While an MPH isn’t always necessary, it may be beneficial depending on what type of work you want and the roles you’d like to apply for.
-Below, we’ve compiled a few examples of what MPH graduates go on to do.
+Below, we’ve compiled a few examples of what you can do with a master’s degree in public health.

 Job titleAverage US salary*

-Enroll for free in Johns Hopkins University’s Biostatistics in Public Health or the University of Michigan’s Impact of the Environment on Public Health.
-If you’re considering a graduate degree in public health, explore options from leading universities, like the University of Michigan or Imperial College London, which you can complete at your own pace from anywhere with an internet connection.
+Enroll for free in Johns Hopkins University’s Biostatistics in Public Health Specialization on Coursera or the University of Michigan’s Impacts of the Environment on Global Public Health Specialization.
+If you’re considering a graduate degree in public health, explore options from leading universities, including the University of Michigan or Imperial College London, which you can complete at your own pace from anywhere with an internet connection.

 You are Currently on slide 1